DanieleDeSensi/mammut/README.md

   percentage, to read their voltage or to visit the topology tree.
 + [CPUFreq](./mammut/cpufreq): Allows to read and change the frequency and the governors of the Physical Cores.
 + [Energy](./mammut/energy): Allows to read the energy consumption of the machine.
 Currently, the following architectures are supported:
-	- Intel SandyBridge, IvyBridge and Haswell.
+	- **Intel SandyBridge, IvyBridge and Haswell**.
 For these architectures, it is possible to read energy consumption of each CPU, of the cores on the CPU, of the DRAM controller and of the integrated graphic card.
 On some of these machines DRAM or integrated graphic counters may not be available.
-	- [Odroid](http://www.hardkernel.com/main/main.php) machines.
+	- **[Odroid](http://www.hardkernel.com/main/main.php) machines**.
 For these architectures, it is possible to read the total energy consumption if a
 	  [SmartPower](http://odroid.com/dokuwiki/doku.php?id=en:odroidsmartpower) is connected to the machine.
-	- Other machines with a power supply voltage between 3.0V and 5.25V.
+	- **Other machines** with a power supply voltage **between 3.0V and 5.25V**.
 For these machines, it is possible to read the total energy consumption if a SmartPower is connected to the machine, similarly to the previous point.
 + [Task](./mammut/task): Allows to manage processes and threads.
 For example, it is possible to map threads on physical or virtual cores, to change their priority or to read statistics about them (e.g. cores' utilisation